ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 - **Deprecation in effect**: onFileChange is deprecated; the compiler surfaces warnings and it will be removed in a future major release.
 - **Incremental adoption**: You can add any of the new content callbacks (onFile, onFileText, onFileJson, onFileXml, onFileCsv) only for the formats you need.
 - **Simpler handling**: New callbacks deliver already-fetched (and, where applicable, parsed) content—no manual caller->get(...) or parsing required.
-- **Clear separation of concerns**: File additions are handled by the content callbacks; deletions are handled by onFileDeleted in a dedicated method.
+- **Clear separation of concerns**: File additions are handled by the content callbacks; deletions are handled by onFileDelete in a dedicated method.
-- **Mutual exclusivity**: onFileChange must not coexist with the new content callbacks or onFileDeleted in the same service.
+- **Mutual exclusivity**: onFileChange must not coexist with the new content callbacks or onFileDelete in the same service.
-- **Migration at your pace**: Replace onFileChange with the relevant content callback(s) and add onFileDeleted for removals when you’re ready; no other code changes are required.
+- **Migration at your pace**: Replace onFileChange with the relevant content callback(s) and add onFileDelete for removals when you’re ready; no other code changes are required.

 ## Risks and Assumptions